-106 Introduction to Sign Language 2 Units Prerequisite: None.
+106 Introduction to Sign Language 2 Units CSU, Associate Degree Applicable Prerequisite: None.

-Introduction to the American Manual Alphabet (fingerspelling) and American Sign Language as used among most deaf people in North America, with emphasis on learning a basic survival vocabulary of 420 signs, learning to use these signs in proper sentence construction, and learning to interpret simple sentences into sign language.
-Lectures will focus on the problems a deaf person faces in a hearing society; laboratory will focus on sign language acquisition.
+Introduction to the American Manual Alphabet (fingerspelling) and American Sign Language as used among most deaf people in North America with emphasis on learning a basic survival vocabulary of 420 signs, learning to use these signs in proper sentence construction, and learning to interpret simple sentences into sign language.
+Lectures will focus on the problems a deaf person faces in a hearing society; laboratory will focus on sign language acquisition

-122ABCD Selected Studies in Sign
+122ABCD Selected Studies in Sign Language 1-2 Units

-Language 1-2 Units Prerequisite: Intdis 106.
+Prerequisite: Intdis 106.

-Lecture: /2-1 hour per week
+Lecture: 1/2-1 hour per week

 Intensive study of sign language for special purposes, with emphasis on learning a basic vocabulary of 500 signs which will aid in communicating with deaf people in particular job settings.
 The specific area of study will vary each semester.
 Lectures will focus on the psychological and sociological problems the deaf must face in the particular area of study.
-Areas of study: law/court/probation; law enforcement/fire control: medical/health business/ services: office; social work and related areas.
+Areas of study: law/court/probation; law enforcement/fire control; medical/health services; business/office; social work and related areas.